What is ocular myasthenia gravis?

 Extraocular muscle weakness can interfere with the brain’s control over the movement of the eyes.
 When this happens, the eyes may no longer align They may also move at two different rates, leading to double vision.

-Ocular myasthenia gravis symptoms will fluctuate throughout the day, sometimes worsening in the evening.
+Ocular myasthenia gravis symptoms may fluctuate throughout the day, sometimes worsening in the evening.
 Individuals can often find temporary relief by resting their eyes.

 SEE RELATED: Apraxia eyelid opening